aceslowman/threejs_procedural/taskell.md

 - Add gui folder to Terrain and Camera
 - Re-enable the Camera GUI
 - Begin implementing Storm React Diagrams
+- [feature] Allow GUI to filter different navigation elements (terrain, flora, fauna, etc)
+    > Current thought: I will initialize the WebGL within the constructor, leaving all react life-cycle methods specific to the GUI being rendered.

 ## Backburner